 I recently moved into a rent-stabilized apartment.
 I’ve heard that stabilized tenants are better protected from eviction than market-rate tenants.
-How am I protected from eviction—and under what circumstances could my landlord kick me out?
+How am I protected from eviction?
+Under what circumstances could my landlord kick me out?

 “You can be evicted, but the grounds for eviction are limited under rent-stabilization,” says Sam Himmelstein, a lawyer with the firm Himmelstein, McConnell, Gribben, Donoghue & Joseph who represents residential and commercial tenants and tenant associations.

-In New York City, rent stabilization can make life easier for tenants in a highly competitive and expensive market by providing certain rent and eviction protections.
+In New York City, rent stabilization rules can make life easier for tenants in a highly competitive and expensive market by providing certain protections.
 (For background on the history of stabilization and the laws governing rent increases, read our insider’s guide.)

 You’re using your apartment as a non-primary residence

-Before the passage of rent reform legislation by the New York state legislature last year, this was the most common reason stabilized tenants were evicted, Himmelstein says.
-The rent stabilization code requires that you live in your apartment for more than half the year for it to be considered your primary residence, so if your landlord finds that you’ve been spending less than six months of the year there, he can begin eviction proceedings.
+Before the passage of rent reform legislation by the New York State in 2019, this was the most common reason stabilized tenants were evicted, Himmelstein says.
+The rent stabilization code requires that you live in your apartment for more than half the year for it to be considered your primary residence, so if your landlord finds that you’ve been spending less than six months of the year there, he or she can begin eviction proceedings.